Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 ## Logging back in

 Internet connections can be slow or unstable.
 If you're just browsing the internet, that means you have reload pages, or wait for pictures to load.
-When you're working in cloud, that means you'll sometimes be suddenly disconnected from your instance when you weren't expecting it.
+When you're working in the cloud, that means you'll sometimes be suddenly disconnected from your instance when you weren't expecting it.
 Even on the best internet connections, your signal will occasionally drop, so it's good to know the above SSH steps, and be able to log into AWS without looking up the instructions each time.